-Having regard to the issues raised in the rule change request, the Commission is satisfied that the draft rule will, or is likely to, better contribute to the NEO.
-This is because the draft rule promotes the principle of competitive neutrality, whereby, to the greatest extent possible, the NER supports a framework that allows market participants to compete on a level playing field.
+Having regard to the issues raised in the rule change request, the Commission is satisfied that the final rule will, or is likely to, better contribute to the NEO.
+This is because the final rule establishes a price floor for SNSPs that is consistent with other market participants.
+In doing so, it promotes the principle of competitive neutrality, whereby, to the greatest extent possible, the NER does not advantage one technology type above another.
 By not favouring any one technology, investment decisions are made based on economic and commercial factors, supporting the efficient supply of electricity in the long term interests of consumers.